 I’m loving these off-shoulder tops that are super in this season, aren’t you?
 They are so flirty and fun!
 This one I bought at the same time as the cold shoulder bow tie sweater I posted earlier this month.
 You can view that post here.
 I did my usual Kohl’s magic and shopped the clearance racks with a $10 off coupon and had either 15 or 20% off.
 I ended up buying both items for $2.55!
 For real.
 So that made them like $1.275 an item.
 Hahaha.
 Yes.
 I love a good deal.
 What can I say.

 We went up to Gresham Butte to take these photos.
 I didn’t realize there was a hiking path up there and hiked up it in my super cute, but not trail ready, black patent leather penny loafers.
 Yeah.
 Don’t recommend that, but at least they were flats and somewhat comfortable.
 Just maybe not quite right for that long of an uphill/downhill hike.
 (Sometimes being fashionable isn’t sensible…)

-All photos were taken by Calvin Hodgson.
-You can find his work on here on Flickr and on his blog.
+All photos except the self-portrait of my shoes were taken by Calvin Hodgson.
+You can find his work on Flickr and on his blog.